voxel51/fiftyone/docs/source/integrations/huggingface.rst

         format="parquet",
         filepath="pixel_values",
         mask_fields="label",
-        max_samples=1000
+        max_samples=1000,
     )

     session = fo.launch_app(dataset)

 .. note::

     Once you have the dataset loaded into FiftyOne, you may want to set the dataset's `mask targets <storing-mask-targets>`_ to specify the names of the classes represented in the segmentation masks.

-**Unlabelled Image Datasets**:
+**Unlabelled Image Datasets**

 Some datasets on the Hub contain images and metadata in the form of features, but do not explicitly contain classification, detection, or segmentation labels.